ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 use a var-arg list for instance in your arrays which might be interesting.
 Variable indices can be used in very flexible array builder forms.

-Another intersting aspect of the `no check` version of the APIs is that the calling convention for such functions is a little different in C (in Lua it's the same).
+Another interesting aspect of the `no check` version of the APIs is that the calling convention for such functions is a little different in C (in Lua it's the same).
 In C the `no check` forms most common target is the `printf` function.
 But `printf` accepts C strings not CQL text objects.
 This means any text argument must be converted to a normal C string before making the call.
 But it also means that string literals